Daniela has lived in three different countries: US, Portugal and England.

 Daniela: (on her black right eye, due to a birthmark) This is my eye, my little trademark.

 Daniela: (on her right eye's birthmark that makes that eye black) No, I can't stay serious.
 That's not true at all.
 It's a birthmark called nevus of Ota.
 It covers the whole white of my eye and darkens it.
 The square of the eye, the white part, is completely dark on my right eye, not just the iris.
 It's very common in Asian people but quite rare in Caucasians.
 It doesn't affect my vision or anything like that.

 Daniela: (on her tendency of talking with a lot of hand moves, like the Italians do) Portuguese do that.
 We're very aggressive speakers.
 I remember when I was with one of my roommates in New York — and she's Portuguese, too — and we were in an Apple store talking about a computer in Portuguese.
 Some guy comes up to us and goes, 'Hey, hey!
 Peace, peace!
 Stop arguing.'
 It's not arguing.
 This is really just how we talk.

-Daniela: (referring to Portugal) I still love the country.
+Daniela: (on her opinion regarding Portugal) I still love the country.

 Daniela: (about her son, River, before he was born) It's amazing how in love I am with this little person I've only seen on a black and white screen.
 I'm starting my own family and there is no other feeling like it.

 Daniela: (on having a son with David Paul Olsen) I'm so thrilled about this new chapter as a parent with David.